Raising industry standards for human-worthy services.

 Asili is organized around one guiding principle - that our services are desired by our customers and worthy of our children.
 For too long, healthcare and other vital services in the Democratic Republic of Congo have been provided through foreign aid budgets that are designed to meet minimum quality standards, standards that we ourselves would reject.
 And that's simply not good enough.

-A business startup co-created by ARC, USAID, IDEO.org, international partners, and most importantly, Congolese mothers and families, Asili is an answer people deserve - and that they want.
+A business startup co-created by Alight, USAID, IDEO.org, international partners, and most importantly, Congolese mothers and families, Asili is an answer people deserve - and that they want.
 Some of the most critical services that Eastern Congolese communities are asking for include reliable healthcare, clean water, and economic opportunities.
 Asili delivers on those services - but always according to the highest industry standards that anyone, anywhere, could trust and rely on.

 Agricultural cooperatives are one way that Asili helps to get a community’s economy moving.
 Asili provides local farmers with the resources, tools, and training they need to become successful and profitable farmers.
 We give them a loan in the form of seeds and fertilizer, and then provide a guaranteed market to sell their goods once they’re harvested.
 This model is working.
 So far we’ve sold over 300 tons of potatoes, Asili’s main crop.
 Farmers are increasing their income, empowering them to save and access membership in Asili and the other services it provides.